-Undeclared students cannot take Bioethics NURS3209 before being accepted into the Nursing program as it is a Nursing course and only nursing students can register for nursing courses.
+Only nursing students can register in nursing courses.
+Undeclared students cannot take Bioethics NURS3209 before being accepted into the Nursing program as it is a Nursing course.

-Please note: To get on the list to monitor progress into the Nursing Program contact Mrs. June Giardina at 201-692-2433 or e-mail at giardina@fdu.edu at the Metro campus.
+Please note: To get on the list to monitor progress into the Nursing Program contact Ms. June Giardina at 201-692-2433 or e-mail at giardina@fdu.edu at the Metro campus.
 Contact the Office of Admissions to indicate your interest at the Florham campus.